sjimnar/sjimnar.github.io/docs/aws.impact.s3-ransomware-batch-deletion-blog.md

     ```

 ## Mitigation Strategies

+To protect against this type of ransomware attack, consider the following mitigation strategies:

 *   **Monitoring and Alerting:** Set up monitoring and alerting to detect unusual deletion patterns.

-To protect against this type of ransomware attack, consider the following mitigation strategies:

 *   **Versioning:** Enable S3 versioning to keep a history of all object versions.
+While versioning allows you to recover from accidental or malicious deletions, it doesn't prevent the `DeleteObjects` API from removing all versions if the attacker has sufficient permissions.
-*   **MFA Delete:** Require multi-factor authentication for deleting object versions.
+*   **MFA Delete:** Require multi-factor authentication (MFA) for deleting object versions.
+This is a critical control, as it requires an additional layer of authentication to permanently delete objects, even with versioning enabled.
+Without MFA Delete, an attacker with sufficient permissions can bypass versioning by simply deleting all object versions.
 *   **Bucket Policies:** Implement strict bucket policies to control access and restrict deletion permissions.
+*   **Source:** This blog post was inspired by the following resource: [https://stratus-red-team.cloud/attack-techniques/AWS/aws.impact.s3-ransomware-batch-deletion/](https://stratus-red-team.cloud/attack-techniques/AWS/aws.impact.s3-ransomware-batch-deletion/)